-- The service must provide advice and support on the use of the Queensland Child Protection Guide. - The FaCC must manage enquiries from prescribed entities, other professionals and organisations, community members and families.
-The service must promote its role and functions to key partner agencies and the community generally. - Every enquiry to a FaCC must receive some form of response from the suite outlined in section 7.8.2 Considerations Family and Child Connect Response types.
+- FaCC must provide advice and support on the use of the Queensland Child Protection Guide. - FaCC must manage enquiries from prescribed entities, other professionals and organisations, community members and families.
+The service must promote its role and functions to key partner agencies and the community generally. - Every enquiry to a FaCC must receive some form of response from the suite outlined in section 7.7.2 Considerations Family and Child Connect (T347) Response types.